About the Course

 For the last 52 years the course has been maintained and operated by the city of Blythe.
 Two years ago, the course began an amazing evolutionary change as the operations were assumed by a group of local businessmen.
 With major renovations to the greens, traps, irrigation system, and clubhouse, Blythe Golf Course quickly became the talk of the river communities from Lake Havasu to Yuma, and some say it is becoming a true golfing destination.
 From the Bakersfield and Newport Beach country clubs to the courses at Brookside Golf Club in Pasadena and the San Diego Country Club, your experience will parallel some of the greats of the golf world.
 Why?
 In a word, design.

-William Bell, Sr. and his son, William Bell, Jr., have had a profound and lasting impact on the lives of dedicated golf enthusiasts who have played their territory.
-William Park Bell was born in 1886 and moved to California as a young man in 1911 where he served as caddiemaster at Annandale Golf Club and then greenskeeper at Pasadena Golf Club.
+William Bell, Sr. and his son, Will Bell, Jr., have had a profound and lasting impact on the lives of dedicated golf enthusiasts who have played their territory.
+William Park Bell was born in 1886 and moved to California as a young man in 1911 where he served as caddie master at Annandale Golf Club and then greenskeeper at Pasadena Golf Club.
 He served as a construction superintendent before eventually stepping up to golf course architecture.

-He collaborated with George Thomas, Jr. on some great designs of the 1920s, including Bel-Air, Riviera and Los Angeles country clubs.
-Simultaneously, he also designed a number of courses on his own at that time.
-From the 1930s forward, Billy Bell was one of the West’s most prolific golf course architects During World II, Bell was a turf consultant to the U.S. Army Corps of Engineers.
-After the war, he was joined by his son, William Francis, in the family design business.
+He collaborated with George Thomas, Jr. on some great designs of the 1920’s, including Bel-Air, Riviera, and Los Angeles country clubs.
+Simultaneously, he also designed a number of courses on his own at the time.
+From the 1930’s forward, Billy Bell was one of the West’s most prolific golf course architects during World War II.
+Bell was a turf consultant to the U.S. Army Corps of Engineers.
+After the war, he was joined by his son, William Francis, in the family design process.